 Nevada Fall is the major fall above Vernal Fall in Yosemite National Park, California.

-Mel and I will begin our ascent to the top of Nevada Fall in Yosemite National Park on a continuation of hiking the Mist Trail from Yosemite Valley to Vernal Fall.
-We will climb for another 1.5 miles (2.4 KM) and 900 vertical feet (274.3 m).
+The ascent to the top of Nevada Fall in Yosemite National Park begins on a continuation of hiking the Mist Trail from Yosemite Valley to Vernal Fall.
+Nevada Fall requires additional ascent for 1½ miles (2.4 KM) and 900 vertical feet (274.3 m).

-On the Silver Apron Bridge, and looking downstream, is a direct view of an incredible, natural, water slide as the Merced River negotiates the glacier-created chute feeding foaming, white water into the still waters of Emerald Pool.
-It is my understanding many adventuresome souls have succumbed to the nearly irresistible urge to make the slide.
+Looking downstream from the Silver Apron Bridge provides a direct view of an incredible, natural, water slide as the Merced River negotiates the glacier-created chute feeding foaming, white water into the still waters of Emerald Pool.
+Many adventuresome souls have succumbed to the nearly irresistible urge to make the slide.

-We arrive at a flat plateau which is also a major trail junction.
-Left leads to the campground in Little Yosemite Valley where registered, permit-holding, participants will stage to make the cable climb to the 8,836 ft (2,693 m) summit of the world-famous Half Dome.
-Mel and I take the right fork on mercifully flat ground for the short distance towards the top of Nevada Falls.
+Arrival at a flat plateau is also a major trail junction where left leads to the campground in Little Yosemite Valley where registered, permit-holding, participants will stage to make the cable climb to the 8,836 ft (2,693 m) summit of the world-famous Half Dome.
+The right fork, on mercifully flat ground, continues the short distance towards the top of Nevada Fall.

-There are great photographs everywhere and, as usual, I fall behind.
-Off to my right, my eye catches a fence on a rock outcropping below me, and very close to Nevada Fall, so I work my way over granite slabs and find an intermittent trail leading to this observation platform for incredible photos of Nevada Fall up close and personal.
-The roar of white, folding, pounding water is deafening.
+There are great photographic opportunities everywhere and off to the right, my eye catches a fence on a rock outcropping below me, and very close to Nevada Fall, so I work my way over granite slabs and find an intermittent trail leading to this observation platform for incredible photos of Nevada Fall up close and personal.
+The roar of white, folding, pounding water against solid rock is deafening.

 A wooden bridge crossing the Merced River, very near the top of Nevada Fall, provides the contrast between relatively tranquil terrain upstream and the torrent of white, foaming water occupying the raceway to the brink of 594 foot (181 m) Nevada Fall.
 Like Vernal Fall, there are slanted granite slabs near Nevada Fall.
 It is an excellent place to relax, absorb and appreciate incredible vistas.

-When we leave Nevada Fall, we have the choice of taking the infamous Panorama Trail which accesses 370 ft (112.8 m) Illilouette Fall on the way to Glacier Point on the south side of Yosemite Valley.
-These are distances beyond the reach of our day hike so we choose to descend on the south side of Merced River Canyon via the incredibly scenic John Muir Trail.
+When leaving Nevada Fall, there is the choice of taking the infamous Panorama Trail which accesses 370 ft (112.8 m) Illilouette Fall on the way to Glacier Point en route to the south side of Yosemite Valley.
+These are distances beyond the reach of a day hike so the choice is descent on the south side of Merced River Canyon via the incredibly scenic John Muir Trail.

-Views from the descent on John Muir Trail are breathtaking, almost surreal.
+Views from the descent on this short section of John Muir Trail are breathtaking, almost surreal.

-I take a moment to capture a telephoto image of 370 ft (112.8 m) Illilouette Fall on the south side of Yosemite Valley.
+A moment is taken to capture a telephoto image of 370 ft (112.8 m) Illilouette Fall on the south side of Yosemite Valley.
 The scar on one side of Illilouette Fall was caused by major rock fall during the winter of 1968 - 1969.
-We are descending towards the floor of Yosemite Valley which, long ago, was under nearly 2,000 ft (610 m) of glacial ice.
+The descent towards the floor of Yosemite Valley was, long ago, under nearly 2,000 ft (610 m) of glacial ice.

-We arrive back at the Mist Trail and descend on familiar trail to the Vernal Fall Bridge and hike back to the trailhead the same way we hiked in.
-Along the way we pass a spring-fed cistern at trailside.
-We complete what is arguably the most popular trail In Yosemite National Park.
+Back at the junction with the Mist Trail the remainder of the descent is on familiar trail to the Vernal Fall Bridge for the hike back to the trail-head via same route hiked in.
+Along the way a spring-fed cistern at trail side punctuates what is arguably the most popular, and one of the most spectacular trails in Yosemite National Park.

 In the book, 'Off the Wall: Death in Yosemite', Chapter One is devoted to casualties sustained by plunging over waterfalls.
 There are many which have been documented beginning in 1913.

 Vernal Fall and Nevada Fall are mentioned most often.
-It likely relates to volume of traffic and terrain demanding respect.
+It likely relates to volume of traffic over terrain demanding great respect.
 Please, do this amazing hike and take every precaution to be absolutely certain to stay safe.